phone

 • Research the law.
 It is recommended that you research any claims you want to bring to court.
 You want to make sure you understand the laws you are relying on to prove your case.
 This is also the stage where you may want to consult with an attorney if you are not completely sure about your claim for theft of services.

 • Prepare your evidence.
 You want to have your evidence organized with titles, dates, and why that piece of evidence is important.
 All your evidence should be geared towards showing the judge why the other person owes you for the services you provided.
-People Clerk can help you organize your evidence into a judge-friendly packet
+JusticeDirect can help you organize your evidence into a judge-friendly packet

 • Prepare what to say.
 During the hearing, the judge will ask you why you are suing.
 For example, if you own a small landscaping business and you are suing a client for not paying for the services you provided them, you will want to prepare a presentation that explains this.
 You should also discuss how much your services cost, and your client’s outstanding invoices.